dnth/dnth/README.md

     </td>
     <td width="70%">
       <p><a href="https://dicksonneoh.com/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/" target="_blank" rel="noopener noreferrer">PyTorch at the Edge: Deploying Over 964 TIMM Models on Android with TorchScript and Flutter.</a></p>
+      <p>Deploy PyTorch models on Android using TIMM, Fastai, TorchScript, and Flutter.
+Select a model from TIMM's 900+ models, train with Fastai, export to TorchScript, and create an Android app with Flutter for inference.</p>
       <p>📅 February 7, 2023</p>
     </td>
   </tr>